coding-to-music/coding-to-music.github.io/docs/source/The-Dodgy-Dealings-of-Pfizer-Exposed.rst

     The UK has also only approved the Pfizer jab for emergency use, which means Pfizer are not liable for any injury that occurs due to their vaccine – the British taxpayer is instead.

+.. note:: Here is content on the side:

+.. note:: Here is content on the side:
+    Here is content on the next line

 BY THE DAILY EXPOSE ON MARCH 2, 2021 • ( 2 COMMENTS )